Fraser Northwest division and Fraser Health partnership

 To enable the shift, the health authority established a support team to streamline assessments and paperwork that were previously assigned to the case managers and nurses, and to create more efficient connections to patient supports in the Home Health network.
 The support team includes three licensed practical nurses (LPNs) who provide assessments; clerical support staff who manage scheduling; and two social workers who are available when needed.

 Zetes-Zanatta plans to have 13 primary care nurses in place in the geographic region by the end of 2018.
-Each will see five to seven patients a day, depending on complexity, and carry a panel of about 100 patients: half who need long-term case management services, and half who need earlier intervention for issues identified by the GP.
+Each will see five to seven patients a day, depending on complexity, and carry a panel of about 100 patients: half who need long-term case management services, and half who need earlier intervention for issues identified by the family doctor.
 “We are actually seeing patients before they are in crisis,” says Zetes-Zanatta.

 Every physician approached has agreed to participate because the impact has been so positive.
 So what’s the landscape like for a physician in the new Nurse Debbie world?

 “I have trust in a nurse,” says Dr Mehta.
 “I get a note back about what’s going on with the patient.
 A patient can call her directly if needed.
 When patients are discharged from the hospital and I’m not able to see them right away, she can touch base.”